 If you want to download the above article as a PDF, click here.

-An English translation of this article was published in the Swiss journal MDPI on June 9, 2017, and is available online in HTML and PDF formats here:
+An English translation of this article was published in the peer-reviewed journal Religions by Swiss publisher MDPI on June 9, 2017, and is available online in HTML and PDF formats here: